sshuair/awesome-gis/README.md

 - [Apache SIS](http://sis.apache.org/) - Apache Spatial Information System (SIS) is a free software, Java language library for developing geospatial applications.
 - [asgbook](https://github.com/lakshmanok/asgbook) - Implementation of GIS/RS features in Java.
 Its also the code accompanying the book "Automating the Analysis of Spatial Grids" by Valliappa Lakshmanan.
 - [Geoapi](http://www.geoapi.org/) - GeoAPI provides a set of Java language programming interfaces for geospatial applications.
+- [geographiclib-java](https://github.com/geographiclib/geographiclib-java) - Java implementation of the geodesic routines in GeographicLib.
 - [Geonetwork](http://geonetwork-opensource.org/) - GeoNetwork is a catalog application to manage spatially referenced resources.
 - [GeoServer](http://geoserver.org/) - GeoServer is open source server for sharing geospatial data.
 - [Geotools](http://www.geotools.org/)  - GeoTools is an open source Java library that provides tools for geospatial data.